JBKahn/Blog/_posts/2015-01-25-vagrant-plugin.md

 end
 {% endhighlight %}

 In this example, I'm using the built-in option parsing to pass a list of items and two conditionals to an ansible playbook.
-That snippet is pretty straight forward under we get to the system call.
+That snippet is pretty straight forward until we get to the system call.
 I had to specify the vagrant user and give vagrant’s private key to have sufficient privileges to run this playbook.
 This makes it easier for the other developers to run these commands.
 They don’t need to remember the full command or where the `private_key` file is.

 # Building, Testing & Usage